 - You are two months pregnant at this point and your uterus is growing, you should have gained about 4 to 6 pounds about one to two pounds a week.
 You may show a bit which is normal but some may not at this point.
 If you are having twins it may be more prominent then a singleton mom.

 Can You Start to Show at 6 Weeks

-- Few visible body changes happen at this time, you may have some abdominal bloating because your digestive track is slowing down and this causes a lot of gas, bloating and some constipation which could make you look like you have a slight belly.
+- Few visible body changes happen at this time, you may have some abdominal bloating because your digestive tract is slowing down and this causes a lot of gas, bloating and some constipation which could make you look like you have a slight belly.

 Can You Start Showing at 10 Weeks

 - Most women don’t show until they are in their second trimester unless you have been pregnant before or are underweight, most first-time mom’s start to show at 14-16 weeks.
 If you are pregnant with twins you may start to show around this time.

 When Do You Start Showing with Second Pregnancy